How-to Easily Install Chair Cane Webbing Yourself!

 Soak the cane webbing or sheet cane in warm water for at least 30 minutes but up to as long as four hours until very supple.
 Roll up the cane and soak in your bathtub, sink, a wallpaper tray, or PVC pipe with caps on both ends.

-Also cut and measure the spline to be 2 inches longer than the groove.
-Spline only needs to soak a short time, so put it in the water as you apply the webbing.
+Also, cut and measure the spline to be 2 inches longer than the groove.
+Spline only needs to soak for a short time, so put it in the water as you apply the webbing.

 PVC cane webbing soaking tube